 - 3. In the General tab, define the following: - a.
 The subaudible deviation if the base station will transmit with CTCSS or DCS. - b.
 The talk-through repeater gain if the base station will be used as a repeater. - c.
-The criteria for receiver gating (see "Configuring Receiver Gating" on page 96). - 4.
-In the Signal Path tab, do the following: - a.
+The criteria for receiver gating (see "Configuring Receiver Gating" on page 106). - d.
+If desired, a special transmitter power output level, for selection by Task Manager action. - 4.
+In the Signal Path tab, do the following:

+a.
 Use the check boxes to enable the audio paths you require.
-Enabled paths are displayed as dark lines. - b.
+Enabled paths are displayed as dark lines.

+b.
 Select levels for any line inputs and outputs.